Low dose aspirin (150mg) in pregnancy

 How and when do I take aspirin?

-Please do not worry if you forget to take a tablet, just take one when you remember, however make sure you only take 150mg once a day.
+Please do not worry if you forget to take a tablet, just take one when you remember.
+You must only take 150mg (2 x 75mg tablets) in one day.

 If you think you may be in labour, you can stop taking your aspirin until this is confirmed.
 It will not increase your risk of bleeding during your labour.